google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 ## Make it play nice offline

-I know what you're thinking now... *[Service Worker] to the rescue!*
+I know what you're thinking now... *[service worker] to the rescue!*

 True but first and foremost, you want to make sure **all items in this checklist are checked**:

-1. All media and artwork files are served with the appropriate `Cache-Control` HTTP header.
+- All media and artwork files are served with the appropriate `Cache-Control` HTTP header.
 This will allow the browser to cache and reuse previously fetched resources.
 See the [Caching checklist].
-2. Make sure all media and artwork files are served with the `Allow-Control-Allow-Origin: *` HTTP header.
+- Make sure all media and artwork files are served with the `Allow-Control-Allow-Origin: *` HTTP header.
 This will allow third-party web apps to fetch and consume HTTP responses from your web server.

-### The Service Worker caching strategy
+### The service worker caching strategy

-Regarding media files, I would recommend a simple "[Cache, falling back to network]" strategy as illustrated by Jake Archibald.
+Regarding media files, I recommend a simple "[Cache, falling back to network]" strategy as illustrated by Jake Archibald.

 For artwork though, I'd be a little bit more specific and choose the approach
 below: